weaviate/Verba/README.md

 ## 💖 Open Source Contribution

 Your contributions are always welcome!
 Feel free to contribute ideas, feedback, or create issues and bug reports if you find any!
 Please adhere to the code guidelines that include formatting, linting, and testing.

+## 🛣️ Roadmap

+- Add more robustness to the app
+    - Write a lot of tests
+- Improve data interaction with the app
+    - More CRUD operations, interact with the frontend to ingest data
+- Add more retrieval algorithms (e.g. LlamaIndex, LangChain, etc.)
+- Add more datatypes (.pdf, etc.)
+- Connect to datasources
+- Support fast changing data